 Social work case management is an important part of Hyde Park Center’s (HPC) mission to help seniors stay safely independent in their own homes.

 About 44% of HPC’s social services clients have incomes under the poverty level, and 64% are disabled.
 Case management by HPC’s licensed counselor can help older adults through issues with isolation, physical and cognitive problems, lack of support system, inadequate income and unsafe living conditions.

 HPC’s counselor provides one-on-one assistance in seniors’ homes helping them find the services they need.
 She gets to know her clients and their family members personally.
-The HPC counselor acts as an official representative of the client when necessary, for example, when someone needs to visit the Social Security office.
+The HPC counselor acts as an official representative of the client when necessary, for example, when someone needs to visit the office of Job & Family Services.